OpenVnmrJ/OpenVnmrJ/README.md

 # OpenVnmrJ
 Most of the code for OpenVnmrJ.
 Build tools are not in this repository and must  be installed.

+## DEVELOPMENT BRANCH

+Use this for testing; consider it unstable

 README.ovj
 v0.3
 11 September 2015